iammouaz/rickandmortyapp/README.md

-# Rick And Morty APp
+# Rick And Morty APP
 > React application that's consume an Rick and Morty API then show Characters(Names, Images)

 # Live Demo